Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What's the difference between a `relative`, `fixed`, `absolute` and `static` positioned element?
   - **Explanation:**
+  (sticky)--
+  relative - can adjust off box set position but like static fixed- positioned to viewport does not leave after scrolling absolute - accepts offset stays in flow of doc as long as parent is relative static - default of element positioning
   - **Use:**
   - **Example:**
   - **Source:**